Tarpon Fishing - Lodges, Destinations & Guided Trips

 Cuba – Lightly pressured, diverse tarpon habitat

-Cuba’s southern cays and estuaries offer healthy tarpon populations, especially in spring.
+Cuba’s southern cays and estuaries offer healthy tarpon populations, particularly in spring.
 Anglers find a mix of juvenile and adult fish in remote flats and mangrove lagoons.

 Florida – The benchmark for migratory giants

-From the Keys to the Panhandle, Florida is ground zero for migratory tarpon.
-Sight-casting in clear water, especially during the late spring migration, is considered the gold standard.
+From the Keys to the Panhandle, Florida is the best-documented tarpon fishery in the world.
+Sight-casting in clear water during the late spring migration — particularly around Boca Grande and the Florida Keys — is considered the gold standard for big-fish tarpon fishing.

 Costa Rica & Honduras – River mouths and estuaries

 The Caribbean coasts of these countries host large tarpon, particularly in murky, bait-rich river deltas.
-While often deep and off-color, the action can be intense on spin or bait.
+The action can be intense on spin or bait, though the fishing is typically less visual than on clear-water flats.

 Belize – Mixed-species flats with baby tarpon

-While not a trophy destination, Belize offers frequent baby tarpon encounters in lagoons and back channels—ideal for fly anglers looking for variety.
+Belize offers frequent juvenile tarpon encounters in lagoons and back channels — a natural add-on for fly anglers targeting bonefish and permit.

 Brazil & South America – Estuary and inland reaches

 Tarpon are found throughout northern South America, especially in deltas and tropical estuaries.
-These populations are often overlooked and lightly fished.
+These populations are lightly fished and largely unexplored by visiting anglers.

 What Makes Tarpon Special?